Full-time: 3 years, Part-time: 5 years †

 Study Occupational Therapy at Derby.
 Our outstanding heritage, accessible and supportive lecturers and professional networks which help you find your dream job are just some of the reasons our students voted us one of the top courses in the UK in the National Student Survey.

 With outstanding subject knowledge and a wealth of industry experience, our lecturers including Karen Newberry provide you with the opportunity to fulfil your potential:

 Join the thousands of occupational therapists who have benefited from Derby’s high-quality, distinctive and innovative courses.
 Ours was the first Occupational Therapy School set up under the auspices of the NHS back in 1948 so we have a strong heritage and reputation in this important field.

 A worthwhile and rewarding career

 As an occupational therapist, you’ll support people who have a range of difficulties to perform the everyday activities which are key to their health and wellbeing – from work, sport and leisure to aspects of self-care.

 This is a profession with a huge reach.
 It could mean adapting elderly people’s living environments so they can stay in their own homes, devising strategies to assist people with dementia, helping patients adjust to life after a stroke or surgery, or ensuring children with disabilities can take a full part in school life or at play.

 Our course equips you for the challenge.
 You’ll gain the practical, theoretical and interpersonal skills to help people with disabilities, illnesses and long-term conditions to overcome the obstacles that prevent them from reaching their full potential.

 A career in occupational therapy delivers huge satisfaction – and that starts with your degree.
-The 2016 National Student Survey ranked us fourth in the country for overall student satisfaction, with a 98% score.
+In the 2018 National Student Survey the course received an overall satisfaction score of 96.55%.